brussell36/Garden-Helper/README.md

 * Read about Material Design, do a few tutorials.
 * Read React Material Design documentation.
 * Look into beautiful templates for my projects material design.
+* Get a little overwhelmed by everything that a template entails.

 ## Specifications